eirikbrandsaas/PanelDataTools.jl/README.md

 - [`Douglass.jl`](https://github.com/jmboehm/Douglass.jl)
 - More?
 Please add other packages here.

-## Basic Next Steps
-- [x] Allow the user to specify names of new columns
-- [x] Implement differences (seasonal difference and first-differences)
-- [x] Allow the user to specify multiple columns to manipulate
-- [x] Allow the user to specify multiple operations on the columns (e.g., generate first, second, and third lag in one operation)
-- [ ] Add tests for non-integer time steps.
-(E.g., years, generic date formats)

 ## Secondary Features
 - [ ] Implement `tsfill` to fill in gaps in time variable
 - [ ] Implement `tsappend` to extend gaps in time variable